w3f/polkadot-wiki/docs/maintain-polkadot-parameters.md

 ### Staking, Validating, and Nominating

 As of June 30, 2021, the staking parameters have been modified to a minimum of 40 DOT to nominate, and a maximum of 22_500 total nominators.
-For more information, see the [Referendum 28 Polkassembly post](https://polkadot.polkassembly.io/referendum/28)
+As most of these parameters can be updated via on-chain governance, please check the latest parameters on [chain state](https://polkadot.js.org/apps/#/chainstate) (selected state query - staking - minimumNominatorBond and maxNominatorsCount)

 | Polkadot               | Time    | Slots   | Description                                                                                                                                                                                         |
 | -------------------- | ------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |